ionicstraw/do-u-like-my-personal-statement--i-dunno--lmk/README.md

 the comp sci stuff, i have to keep on top of bc things change

 IV is a combination of a couple of ideas, ill tell u in person more about that, theres things i know

+# goal for dec/jan is for me to take those 2 pages and turn them into 10 pages of writing, on my own